PanosEconomou/notes/Geometry/Lie_Algebras.md

 $$
 where $\hat k$ is the generator of the unique central extension of the loop algebra $L\mathfrak{g}$ and $L_0$ is the canonical derivation derived above.

-## Generalization of Simple Concenpts
+## Generalization of Simple Concepts

 Now comes the satisfying part.
 We can use the sweat and tears that we put into learning how to play with simple Lie algebras and work with affine ones instead.
 Here we will quickly extend the concepts that we've encountered so far to the context of affine Lie algebras.